 Rankpoll is an easy way to create ranked polls for you and your community.
 There are many problems with traditional first-past-the-post voting.
-Rankpoll uses a system that solves all of them, by allowing voters to rank their favorite options instead of just choosing one favorite.
+Rankpoll allows you to use a system that helps solve these problems, by allowing voters to rank their favorite options instead of just choosing one favorite.

 To make the system more transparent, you can see how votes were counted to arrive at the final result.
 However, if you don't care about the details you can simply create your poll, share it with your voters and rest assured that the result is fair and accurate.